matter-labs/zksync-web-era-docs/docs/dev/zksync-v2/l1-l2-interop.md

 In the future, we will also add the ability to "prioritize" L1->L2 transactions, allowing users to speed the inclusion of their transaction in exchange for paying bigger fee to the operator.

-### Summary

-- L1->L2 are not free for the users.
-- Unlike the counterpart from the previous version of zkSync, all kinds of transactions are enabled.

 ## Priority mode

 If the operator fails to process the needed L1 transactions, the system enters the ''Priority mode''.
 In this mode, everyone can become an operator by staking tokens.
 The exact details of the priority mode are still under development and will be described in more detail closer to the mainnet launch.